 Colors

-The colors to wear depends on the look you are going for.
-I do not like to tell people how to dress, because there are always exceptions to every rule.
-But, if you want my personal opinion, for business headshots the safest bet is to go with solid colors, over shirts and blazers that have designs or patterns to them.
+COLORS: My clients often want to know what colors they should wear.
+It depends on the look you are going for.
+I do not like to tell people what colors to wear, because there are always exceptions to every rule.
+I also do not want to take away from your individuality.
+That said, here are a few tips that may be of help.
+For business headshots the safest bet is to go with solid colors, over shirts and blazers that have designs or patterns to them.
 The latter is fine if you are an artist, an actor or somebody that wants to show character, but in the corporate and general business world stick with solid colors.
 Whenever I have photographed somebody both ways, they usually always agree the solid colors worked out better.

-I caution against the use of bright green, orange or any color that may overwhelm viewer attention away from the face.
-You may also want to avoid colors that approximate the tone of your skin, such as beige, tan, peach and yellow.
+I caution against the use of bright colors which can divert attention away from the face.
+I love black, but for women with dark hair it may not be the best choice, as it can blend into the black making it less discernable.
 Again, these are just things to consider.
-What does not work for some people, may work for others.
+What works for some people, may work for others.
 When it doubt, bring a second shirt or set of clothes.
 We can divide the shoot up, one for each new look.

 Solid Colored Shirts

 For men, another reason I recommend a solid colored shirt is that I can usually smooth or iron them out with Photoshop, during the editing process.
-If there are stripes or some sort of pattern to your shirt, it will be very difficult, if not impossible for me to correct.
+If there are stripes or a pattern to your shirt, it will be very difficult to correct.
 Read more about the types of editing included with your headshots.

 Collared Shirts

-For businessmen, collared shirts, without buttons, generally photograph better than those with buttons.
-That said, if you only have buttoned collars, you should be fine.
+For businessmen, collars without buttons generally photograph better than those with buttons.
+That said, if you only have buttoned collars, will make it work.

 Your Seat Belt